Indexical-Metrics-Measure-Advisory/watchmen-docs/docs/web-client/admin/pipeline.md

 - Find row by given criteria,
 - Do a modification when found,
 - Do an insertion when not found,
     - Do a modification when conflict exception raised on insertion.

+Theoretically

 ## Variables In Pipeline